Sugita vs Ebden 26.06.17

 Sugita’s recent grass court mean serving stats look like this; he’s won 63% of his service points and held serve 80% of the time.

 Ebden’s recent grass court mean serving stats look like this; he’s won 71% of his service points and held serve 88% of the time.

-Sugita’s serve is not the largest, and he relies heavily on a strong first serve % in order to win points consistently on it.
+Sugita’s serve is not the biggest, and he relies heavily on a strong first serve % in order to win points consistently on it.
 Ebden on the other hand has a strong serve, and will certainly be ahead on the ace count by the end today.
 The Aussie is not broken often on grass, and expect that to be the case again today.

 Sugita’s recent grass court returning stats look like this, he’s won 40% of his return points, 50% of his break points and opponents have held 70% of the time against him.

 Ebden’s recent grass court returning stats look like this, he’s won 39% of his return points, 52% of his break points and opponents have held 75% of the time against him.

 Ebden also leads the stats for the return of serve, both players will look to get the ball back into play off the return, with Ebden looking to be the more aggressive with his forehand return off the second serve.
 Sugita will need to take any chance(s) he gets today, so will need his break point conversion % to be well over 60-70% in order to make Ebden’s life difficult on serve.